-The Faculty's Equality & Diversity Officers are:
+The Faculty's Equality & Diversity Officer is:

-Prof. Margaret Hillenbrand (margaret.hillenbrand@chinese.ox.ac.uk) Dr Paul Wordsworth (paul.wordsworth@orinst.ox.ac.uk)
+Prof. Richard Parkinson (richard.parkinson@orinst.ox.ac.uk)

 Disability Contacts

 The Disability Advisory Service (DAS) can provide information, advice and guidance on the way in which a particular disability may impact on your student experience at the University and assist with organising disability-related study support.
 For more information visit: www.ox.ac.uk/students/shw/das